Understanding local needs

 Effective commissioning should help to drive up quality, enable people to choose or direct their own care, facilitate integrated service delivery and make the most effective use of available resources.
 It should stimulate new approaches and address gaps to improve locally agreed outcomes.

 Commissioners will be familiar with the classic commissioning cycle of understand/analyse – plan – do – review.
-Good commissioning is about leadership as well – using evidence, local knowledge, working in partnership across health and social care and beyond, and working in true co-productive ways with local people.
+Good commissioning is about leadership – using evidence, local knowledge, working in partnership across health and social care and beyond, and working in true co-production with local people.
 Good commissioning fosters positive relationships with providers.

 Staff who carry out assessments need to understand that people who use services and carers often feel guilty about asking for support.Carers’ Breaks Reference Group discussion, February 2019

 Understanding local aspirations and needs is vital if planning is to deliver what is needed and valued.
-It is vital that commissioners aggregate and utilise information from individual assessments if they are to base planning and messages to providers on needs, outcomes and preferences.
+Commissioners need to aggregate and utilise information from individual assessments to base planning and messages to providers on needs, outcomes and preferences.

 Empower social work staff to take risks and do things differently without fear of reprimand.Carers’ Breaks Reference Group discussion, February 2019

 Assessments record the rich detail that helps understand specific needs, aspirations, barriers, diversity and local variations.
-Commissioners need to establish channels with practitioners and those undertaking assessments.
+Commissioners need to establish channels with practitioners and those undertaking assessments to gain this intelligence.
 It helps to consider the following questions.

 - What information is being collected within organisations and across organisations (e.g. mental health trusts, CCGs, integrated assessments)?